 - Almond Milk: Pacific Foods, Trader Joe’s

-- Cottage Cheese: Trader Joe’s (not something I eat anyway)
+- Cottage Cheese: Trader Joe’s

 - Sour Cream: Lucerne